webstart/build/README.md

 -->

-## How To Add Your Feed
+## How To Add Your Web Feed

-Step 1: Add your feed to the feed list.
+Step 1: Add your web feed to the web feed list.
 It's as easy as 1-2-3.

 1. The blog/site title    =>  `**Floor Drees**`
 2. The blog/site link     =>  `[1stfloorgraphics.nl/blog](http://www.1stfloorgraphics.nl/blog)`